Topic: Implementation and Treatment

 These are elements that can be changed during the process of developing and designing the app.

-This project is funded by the Dam Foundation through The Norwegian Council of Mental Health.
+Subproject 1 was funded by the Dam Foundation through The Norwegian Council of Mental Health, and subproject 2 is funded by NKVTS.